AGA-Datathon-2023/Dataminers/README.md

 2. Copy the file `/Dataminers/headstart_status_viewer/compose.yaml` to any folder on your system.

-3. Run command `docker ccompose up -d` to start the services in detached mode.
+3. Run command `docker compose up -d` to start the services in detached mode.

 4. Visit `http://localhost:8000` to use the web app.